boddhisattva/boddhisattva/README.md

   - **Location**: Berlin, Germany.
 I **care about building in person human connections** & that way I'm **open to periodical in person visits**.

-  - **Timezones I can work in**: **Open to remote work opportunities with companies in Europen, America, Asia & Oceania**.
+  - **Timezones I can work in**: **Open to remote work opportunities with companies in Europe, America, Asia & Oceania**.
 Can sustainably overlap 4-5 hrs with companies outside Europe.

 - **Code Samples, Blog & References**
    - **Open Source Contributions** and more recent code samples can be found [here](https://gist.github.com/boddhisattva/7e394480e8b56870bd43e6c188e9ff1c)